amontalvot/LeafletMaphp/README.md

 echo '<head>'.$map->showHeadTags().'</head>';
 ```

-Then you only have to center for the map location, using latitude and longitude coordinates.
-You can also optionally add the bounding box for the map, which must be an array of 4 elements, and a zoom value to be used by default.
+Then you only have to center for the map location,
 ```php
 $map->setCenter($latitude, $longitude, $bounds?, $zoom?) {
 ```
+The parameters are:
+* latitude and longitude coordinates.
+* optionally, the bounding box for the map, which must be an array of 4 elements.
+* optionally, a zoom value to be used by default.

 Finally you have to show the &lt;div&gt; element (the proper map) by calling its own method in the location you want it to be displayed.
 ```php